bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 #### DateTime to Seconds Conversion

-A DateTime object can represent 2 slightly things depending on the context:
+A DateTime object can represent 2 slightly different things depending on the
+context:

 - a local date-time, using an implicit timezone (i.e. offset from UTC)
 - a UTC date-time, with a timezone offset of UTC+00:00

-The conversion of a DateTime to seconds will depend on which of the 2 concepts is represented by the DateTime, and unfortunately, there is no provision in the RPN83P app to specify the representation.
-Therefore, the conversion to seconds through `D*>S` is **not** supported for a DateTime object.
-A DateTime *must* be converted into a ZonedDateTime object before it can be converted into an integer number of seconds.
+The conversion of a DateTime to seconds will depend on which of the 2 concepts is represented by the DateTime.
+Unfortunately, there is no provision in the RPN83P app to specify the representation, so the conversion to seconds through `D*>S` is deliberately **not** supported for a DateTime object.
+A DateTime object *must* be converted into a ZonedDateTime object before it can be converted into an integer number of seconds.

 ### TimeZone Object